-- The BTEC is mainly coursework based and is internally assessed through assignments that are set and marked by your teacher.
-One unit is assessed through a set task applied exam.
-All units are then assessed, graded and an overall grade for the qualification is awarded. - The course is equal to 1 GCSE and you can pass the course at three different levels which are equivalent to GCSE grades Pass (Grade C), Merit (Grade B) or

-Distinction (Grade A).
+- The two internal units are coursework based and internally assessed through assignments that are set and marked by your teacher.
+Each internal unit is linked to a practical task set by the exam board. - One external unit is assessed through a formal exam paper.
+All units are then assessed, graded and an overall grade for the qualification is awarded. - The course is equal to 1 GCSE and you can pass the course at three different levels which are equivalent to GCSE grades Pass (Grade C), Merit (Grade B) or Distinction (Grade A).

-- If you successfully pass this course you can enrol to do a BTEC Level 3 Engineering course or do an apprenticeship in your area of interest. - BTEC is based on vocational 'real life' learning so your work is closely linked to industry and using your skills to get the career you want.
+- If you successfully pass this course you can enrol to do further level 3 study such as BTEC Level 3 Engineering or A Level Design, or do an apprenticeship in your area of interest. - OCR Manufacture is based on vocational 'real life' learning so your work is closely linked to industry and using your skills to get the career you want.